lemondmn/bulletdodger/README.md

 ## Initializing.

 - Install XAMPP (or LAMP, MAMP, WAMP, depending on OS).
-- Put the entire folder inside the `htdocs` folder or the respective folder for Apache to load websites.
+- Clone this repo inside the `htdocs` folder or the respective folder for Apache to load websites.
 - Open a web browser and go to `localhost/phaser` or your configured Apache website.

 ## Collecting training data (Playing in manual mode).

 The game is simple, the only thing you have to do is to dodge the bullets that UFOs throw at you, either jumping or moving left or right depending on where the bullet is fired, the goal is to survive as long as possible.

+For now, bullets only come from the right side and you only can perform the jump action.

 The actions you can do are the following: